-BBPA and members are committed to tackling alcohol-related harms.
+The beer and pub sector is committed to tackling alcohol-related harm.
 The vast majority of people drink responsibly and with beer as the most consumed drink in our nations pubs, we strive to ensure that policies are fair and proportionate.
 We also ensure they are targeted towards the minority who misuse alcohol and cause harm to themselves and others.

 14 December 2018